“AMD affects your central field of vision and can affect your ability to read or recognise faces,” said Professor Glenn Yiu.

 The researchers found that healthy participants aged 45 to 65 who consumed 28g of goji berries five times a week for 90 days increased the density of protective pigments in their eyes.

-The pigments that increased in the group that ate goji berries, lutein and zeaxanthin, filter out harmful blue light and provide antioxidant protection.
+The pigments that increased in the group that ate goji berries, lutein and zeaxanthin, filtered out harmful blue light and provided antioxidant protection.

 Both help to protect the eyes during ageing.